 Water Use and Recycling

 Across our operations, we aim to optimize our use of natural resources and minimize waste.
-Water efficiency is essential to the long-term viability of modern natural gas and oil production.
-The different geologic formations in which we operate dictate how much water must be used to extract the natural gas and oil.
-Water is primarily used for well development in two ways:
+Currently, all of Cabot’s operations are related to natural gas extraction within the Marcellus Shale and efficient use of water is essential to the long-term viability of modern natural gas production.
+The geologic formation in which we operate dictates how much water must be used to effectively extract the natural gas.
+Water is used primarily for well development in two ways:

 - Drilling Fluid — a mixture of clay and water is used to carry rock cuttings to the surface, as well as cool the drill bit and control underground pressure.

-With operations in rural communities in Pennsylvania and Texas, the majority of our neighbors rely on groundwater wells as their primary supply of water.
+With operations in rural communities in Pennsylvania, the majority of our neighbors rely on groundwater wells as their primary supply of water.
 Protecting their access to clean, safe water is a top priority of Cabot.
-Our groundwater protection program includes performing water supply baseline sampling, ensuring gas well integrity, engaging with landowners and complying with federal, state, tribal and local regulations.
+Our groundwater protection program includes performing water supply baseline surveys and sampling, ensuring gas well integrity, engaging with landowners and complying with federal, state, and local regulations.

-Cabot’s baseline sampling program in the Marcellus Shale was developed based on an evaluation of our operational activities and is consistent with guidance from the Marcellus Shale Coalition’s Pre-Drill Water Supply Survey protocol.
-During the well permit application process, we notify nearby landowners of our intent to drill a well and offer them the opportunity to have their drinking water source tested at our expense.
-We test water supplies for a predefined set of parameters, which include general water quality indicators, biological parameters, metals, dissolved gases and petroleum constituents.
+Cabot’s baseline sampling program in the Marcellus Shale was developed based on an evaluation of our operational activities and exceeds guidance from the Marcellus Shale Coalition’s Pre-Drill Water Supply Survey recommended practice.
+During the well permit application process, we notify nearby landowners of our intent to drill a well and offer them the opportunity to have their water resource supply tested at our expense.
+We test water supplies for a predefined set of parameters, which include general water quality indicators, metals, dissolved gases, and petroleum constituents.
 We use independent state-accredited laboratories for all our water testing and provide landowners with the results of the analysis.
 With the analytical package provided to the landowner, Cabot provides available United States Environmental Protection Agency (EPA) drinking water standards for comparison, as well as a link to the appropriate state environmental agency website for additional information on how to interpret the results.

 Before hydraulic fracturing begins, the cased and cemented well is tested at pressures greater than those that will be used during fracturing operations.
-Additionally, we conduct a cement bond evaluation log using sound waves.
+Additionally, we conduct a cement bond evaluation using sound waves.
+Any anomalies observed during these tests are evaluated and necessary pre-emptive measures are taken to ensure wellbore integrity.
 This testing allows for an additional layer of reassurance that groundwater is protected.
-For more information about our drilling process, see this video.

 Addressing Landowner Concerns

 Cabot takes landowner and community concerns very seriously.
 We address each complaint or concern through internal and regulatory processes.
-If the complaint is related to water quality, Cabot coordinates with the appropriate regulatory agencies to evaluate water quality conditions to ensure any water quality concerns are properly addressed and resolved in accordance with all applicable regulations.
+If the complaint relates to water quality or diminution, Cabot coordinates with the appropriate regulatory agencies to evaluate the water supply conditions to ensure any water supply concerns are properly addressed and resolved in accordance with all applicable regulations.

 Much of our nation’s hydrocarbon supplies, including those owned by Cabot, are located in shale formations, which require fracture stimulation to develop.
 As such, hydraulic fracturing is critical to our operations.
 Our Policy on Hydraulic Fracturing Fluids documents our commitment to use the most environmentally benign hydraulic fracturing fluids that are available and effective to produce desired operational results.
-We understand the public’s desire to know more about what is involved in our hydraulic fracturing operations, so we voluntarily disclose all chemicals used in hydraulic fracturing activities through www.fracfocus.org.
+We understand the public’s desire to know more about what is involved in our hydraulic fracturing operations, so we voluntarily disclose the chemicals used in hydraulic fracturing fluid in 100% of our hydraulically fractured wells through www.fracfocus.org.